 The historic portraits of the residents of Liberty Hall hold many secrets!
 We’ll discuss how each portrait tells us something about its subject.
 Scouts will use origami techniques to create a one-of-a-kind sketch book that will be used as we find inspiration for sketches on the grounds of Liberty Hall.
-Using the historic technique of silhouette, scouts will create and personalize a self-portrait of their own to take home.
-This program fulfills several requirements the Brownie Painting Badge.
+Scouts will create and personalize a self-portrait of their own to take home.
+This program fulfills several requirements for the Brownie Painting Badge.

 Fun and Games in Colonial America

 Scouts will learn about the types of toys, games and activities that entertained early American children and have the opportunity to play with reproductions of the very same games and toys.
 Scouts will learn about the many different types of marble games dreamed up over the centuries and the unique vocabulary that “mibsters” (marble-players!) use.
 The event culminates in a marathon of marble playing with scouts devising their own original marble game.
 Each participant will make their own set of clay marbles with a burlap carry bag to take home.
 This program fulfills requirements for the Fair Play Brownie badge.